cosmos/mainnet/INSTRUCTIONS.md

 # Genesis instructions for validators

 This README contains instructions for validators to prepare for and participate in the Columbus network genesis.
-Those of you that participated in the Columbus genesis drill should be familiar with the requisite steps.
+Those of you that participated in the genesis drill should be familiar with the requisite steps.

 ## Overview of steps